nhollingsworth09/Personal_Projects/README.md

-# Project Ideas
+# Personal Projects

-A collection of random projects that I may potentially work on.
+A collection of random projects that I have or may potentially work on.